Exclusive-U.S. to send 3,000 additional troops to Poland, officials say

 While the United States does not have any ships in the Black Sea currently, the U.S. Navy has sent four additional destroyers to Europe in recent weeks.

-(Reporting by Idrees Ali and Phil Stewart, Editing by Rosalba O'Brien)
+(Reporting by Idrees Ali and Phil Stewart; Additional reporting by Alicja Ptak and Joanna Plucinska in Warsaw; Editing by Rosalba O'Brien and Frances Kerry)

 By Idrees Ali and Phil Stewart